MRaufQureshi/Weathershopper/README.md

 # Circle CI with Docker (iOS and Android included)

 yml file has been added but Circle CI actions are *not* running successfully because I have ran out of free credits to test it properly.
+You may set your own Circle CI actions accordingly using yml file in this repo.

 ***Side note for understanding***